wzli/SlabRobot/odrive/README.md

 ```
 #### ILLEGAL_SENSOR_STATE
 It could be noise on the encoder lines that can be fixed by adding 47nF caps see [here](https://discourse.odriverobotics.com/t/encoder-error-error-illegal-hall-state/1047/7?u=madcowswe).
 Also it could be the hall states are not what the firmware expects because older versions have hall states hardcoded.
 This is the case with the BDUAV6384 motors.
-Update to latest devel branch to pull in the hall state detection routine to fix.
+Update to `>= fw-v0.5.2` to pull in the hall state detection routine to fix.

 ## Common Commands